 Since the effective date of the amendments, interest has been high in the courts' responses to amended Rule 26.
 How many have "opted out" of the rule's requirements, as the practice has come to be known?
-To answer this question, I distributed an initial report on March 1, 1994.
-The report showed, roughly, that a third of the courts had implemented Rule 26, a third had opted out (some because local rules or the CJRA plan provided for disclosure), and a third had not made a final decision.
-Now that most courts have reached a decision regarding implementation of Rule 26, the present report is provided.
+To answer this question, on March 1, 1994, I distributed a report summarizing the courts' responses to Rule 26.
+Regarding Rule 26(a)(1), one of the most controversial sections of the rule, the 1994 report showed that roughly a third of the courts had implemented Rule 26, a third had opted out (some because local rules or the CJRA plan provided for disclosure), and a third had not made a final decision.
+By March 1995, when I next reported, implementation of Rule 26(a)(1) had increased somewhat, with nearly half the courts requiring disclosure either through full implementation of the federal rule or through similar requirements in local rules or CJRA plans.
+The present report, which updates the information through March 1996, shows that the past year has been stable, with one or two courts reversing their decision to implement Rule 26(a)(1) and several others reversing their decisions not to implement it, for a net increase of two courts.
+Further discussion of the courts' responses to the rule may be found below.